pagkly/Zed/Investopedia3/SEC Yield Definition.md

 SEC Yield Definition
 ## What is the SEC Yield?

-The SEC yield is a standard yield calculation developed by the U.S. [Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp) that allows for fairer comparisons of bond funds.
+The SEC yield is a standard yield calculation developed by the U.S. [[Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp) that allows for fairer comparisons of bond funds.
 It is based on the most recent 30-day period covered by the fund's filings with the SEC.
-The yield figure reflects the [dividends](https://www.investopedia.com/terms/d/dividend.asp) and interest earned during the period after the deduction of the fund's expenses.
+The yield figure reflects the [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) and interest earned during the period after the deduction of the fund's expenses.
 It is also referred to as the "standardized yield."

 ## Understanding the SEC Yield

-The SEC yield is used to compare [bond funds](https://www.investopedia.com/terms/b/bondfund.asp) because it captures the effective rate of interest an investor may receive in the future.
-It is widely considered a good way to compare mutual funds or [exchange-traded funds (ETFs)](https://www.investopedia.com/terms/e/etf.asp) because this yield measure is generally very consistent from month to month.
+The SEC yield is used to compare [[bond funds]](https://www.investopedia.com/terms/b/bondfund.asp) because it captures the effective rate of interest an investor may receive in the future.
+It is widely considered a good way to compare mutual funds or [[exchange-traded funds (ETFs)]](https://www.investopedia.com/terms/e/etf.asp) because this yield measure is generally very consistent from month to month.
 The resulting yield calculation shows investors what they would earn in yield over the course of a 12-month period if the fund continued earning the same rate for the rest of the year.
 It is mandatory for funds to calculate this yield.
-This yield differs from the [Distribution Yield](https://www.investopedia.com/terms/d/distribution-yield.asp), which is typically displayed on a bond's website.
+This yield differs from the [[Distribution Yield]](https://www.investopedia.com/terms/d/distribution-yield.asp), which is typically displayed on a bond's website.

 ## Calculation of the SEC Yield

-Most funds calculate a 30-day SEC yield on the last day of each month, though U.S. [money market funds](https://www.investopedia.com/terms/m/money-marketfund.asp) calculate and report a seven-day SEC yield.
+Most funds calculate a 30-day SEC yield on the last day of each month, though U.S. [[money market funds]](https://www.investopedia.com/terms/m/money-marketfund.asp) calculate and report a seven-day SEC yield.
 The standardized formula for the 30-day SEC yield consists of four variables:

 a = interest and dividends received over the last 30-day period